Catherine Pégard: At Le Point

-At the Elysee
+At the Élysée

 Pégard left Le Point in 2007, when she was appointed adviser to President Nicolas Sarkozy.
 The appointment of a journalist-editor from a major newspaper such as Le Point as advisor to the President sparked controversy.
 Asked about the issue of relations between the press and politics in France, the reporter John Vinocur from the International Herald Tribune responded in an interview by Renaud Revel in L'Express (31 May 2007): "I think that you exaggerate the complicity of the links that in reality exist in all the democracies of the world.
 Journalists have become the scapegoats of a society at odds with its elites."

 Independent advisor to the President from May 2007, Pégard in mid-March 2008 became the head of the new "political center" created by the Presidency, integrating the closest collaborators of the President.
 She was assisted by Jerome Peyrat, the councilor in charge of the President's relations with Parliament.
 Catherine Pégard subsequently was responsible for cultural matters at the Elysee.

 At Versailles

-Pégard was appointed to the presidency of the Public Establishment of the Palace, Museum and National Estate of Versailles by the Cabinet of France on 31 August 2011, and took office on 2 October, succeeding Jean-Jacques Aillagon, who went on pension.
+Pégard was appointed to the presidency of the Public Establishment of the Palace, Museum and National Estate of Versailles by the Government of France on 31 August 2011, and took office on 2 October, succeeding Jean-Jacques Aillagon, who went on pension.

 The appointment of Pégard was denounced publicly by some heritage professionals, regretting that she lacked experience in the management of cultural administration.

-In 2013, Pégard endorsed an exhibition with photographs by Ahae, the South Korean businessman Yoo Byung-eun, praising his artistic qualities.
+In 2013, Pégard endorsed an exhibition with photographs by Ahae, pseudonym of the South Korean businessman Yoo Byung-eun, praising his artistic qualities.
 Pégard disclosed that the exhibition was on a sponsorship basis, saying "The artist himself wanted to rent the Orangerie.
 But we never communicate the numbers."
-French Le Monde and British The Times wrote that Ahae gave million (~ million) to Versailles.
-Ahae is the sole patron of the Bosquet du Théâtre d'Eau (Water Theatre Grove) (fr) currently being recreated in the area of the Palace of Versailles, donating million (~ million).
-Following the sinking of the ferry Sewol in April 2014, Pégard's decision to rent out the Orangerie Hall of the Palace of Versailles in 2013 to Yoo Byung-eun, prompted French media as well as Korean expatriates in France to raise their concerns over French cultural institutions accepting self-financed exhibitions in return for donations.
+Newspapers Le Monde and The Times wrote that Ahae donated million (~ million) to Versailles.
+Ahae was the sole patron of the Bosquet du Théâtre d'Eau or Water Theatre Grove (fr) which was refurbished in 20132014 on the grounds of the Palace of Versailles, donating million (~ million).
+Following the sinking of the ferry Sewol in April 2014, Pégard's decision to rent out the Orangerie Hall of the Palace of Versailles in 2013 to Yoo Byung-eun prompted French media and Korean expatriates in France to raise their concerns over French cultural institutions accepting self-financed exhibitions in return for donations.

+Politics

+After having left the Palace of Versailles in 2024, Pégard returned to the Élysée in 2025, this time as the cultural adviser to President Emmanuel Macron.
+She was appointed Minister of Culture by Macron on 26 February 2026, succeeding Rachida Dati, who had resigned in order to run in the 2026 Paris municipal election.